axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Commission

 Validators collect commissions when their node earns a staking reward for delegators.
 A validator node earns a staking reward for participating in the consensus protocol each epoch.
 The commission rate is a fraction of the staking reward.

+### Confirmation time

+Confirmation time is the period between when a [transaction](#transaction) is submitted to the network and when it is recorded in a confirmed block.
+It represents the total time a user has to wait until their transaction gets collected and confirmed by a validator node.

+In many blockchains (including Ronin), validators typically prioritize the chain with the highest total difficulty.
+A block is considered confirmed when it reaches a sufficient depth and becomes irreversible.
+Consequently, transactions contained within a confirmed block are immutable and cannot be altered or reversed.

+Ronin requires 15 confirmations to consider a transaction final, which is approximately 45 seconds.

 ### Consensus mechanism